cleaniquecoders/packager/README.md

+# Packager

-# Packager: Laravel Standalone Package Creator
+Laravel Standalone Package Creator

+## About Packager

+Packager is a package to create your package directory structure, setup namespace, service provider, PSR-4 autoload easily.

 ## Installation